etcinit/enclosure/README.md

 #### Example in ES6:

-The previous example can be rewritten in EcmaScript 6 for a much more simple syntax:
+The previous example can be rewritten in EcmaScript 6 for a much simpler syntax:

 __src/Providers/HelloServiceProvider.js:__